CentreSecuriteIA/textbook/docs/Chapters/1-Capabilities/3-Terminology.md

 This section continues the discussion on the terminology necessary to discuss AI capabilities.
 It focuses in particular on certain thresholds that we might reach in the cognitive capabilities of these AI models.

+??? question "Why is this section important?"

+     Because much of the confusion in AI security boils down to terminology.
+This is similar to the topic of consciousness: different people have different definitions, and people talk past each other. ([source](https://www.lesswrong.com/posts/KpD2fJa6zo8o2MBxg/consciousness-as-a-conflationary-alliance-term))

 ## Capabilities vs. Intelligence

 **The difficulty of defining and measuring intelligence**.
 Defining something is akin to establishing a standard unit of measurement, such as a gram for weight or a meter for distance.
 This foundational step is critical for assessment, understanding, and measurement.
 However, crafting a universally accepted definition of intelligence has proven to be a formidable challenge.
 Approaches tried in the past such as the Turing test, endeavored to test if AI systems think or act like humans.
 These criteria are outdated, and we need much more precise benchmarking not for systems that think or act purely rationally. ([source](https://www.ibm.com/topics/artificial-intelligence)) Since then there have been many attempts made at formalizing definitions of “intelligence”, “machine intelligence”([source](https://arxiv.org/abs/cs/0605024)), “human-like general intelligence” ([source](https://arxiv.org/abs/1911.01547)), and so on.
 The difficulty in finding a universally agreed-upon definition comes from several key factors: